hzi-bifo/Corona_Variant_Scoring/README.md

 - antigenic_scoring_summary_heatmap.html : Heatmap with the top lineages, their frequencies and calculated z-scores
 - antigenic_scoring_summary_states_heatmap.html : d3heatmap of the german states and their circulating lineages and respective antigenic scores

-### Test Running the Pipeline:
+## Run pipeline on test data

 There is provided test data under the test_run directory to test the pipeline.
 It contains all the necessary input for dummy data.
 Should you wish to recreate the results from the manuscript please download the GISAID metadata for the given sequence IDs (in the data/ dir of this repo) and then run the pipeline with the commands shown above.

 Otherwise to run the test please follow the following:

-1. Set up the working environment
+1. Activate the working environment

 ```console
 conda activate aa_scoring